BJeannot1/Compute_actual_ET_over_space_and_time/README.md

 # **I.	Inputs**

-All the inputs are to be found in a single netCDF file.
+All the inputs are to be found in a single netCDF file, named "Inputs.nc".
 These inputs are the following :
-- Latitudes (in °N) ans longitudes (in °W)
+- Latitudes (in °N) and longitudes (in °W)
 - Longitude of the centre of the time zone  in °W)
 - Time, expressed in the following way : %d/%m/%Y %H:%M
 - Distributed hourly average temperature (°C)